dantaeyoung/twobytwo/README.md

 # twobytwo

 #### twobytwo helps generate your very own Two-by-Two diagrams.
-(mostly meant to work on mobile so I can generate them on the fly.)
+(mostly meant to work on mobile so I can generate them on the fly, whenever inspiration strikes)

 https://dantaeyoung.github.io/twobytwo